homer0/gulp-bundlerify/README.md

 #### 3 - [Babelify](https://www.npmjs.com/package/babelify)

 It transforms your ES6 code with [Babel](https://babeljs.io) so Browserify can create a build.
+Babelify it's also used with [vinyl-transform](https://www.npmjs.com/package/vinyl-transform) by the `es5` task to compile the separated files.
 You can inject your own version by doing this:

 ```javascript
 const b = new Bundlerify(gulp);